MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

    The first time you select **Inspect**, the editor prompts you to install the extension, [Microsoft Edge Developer Tools for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-edgedevtools.vscode-edge-devtools).

-   After the Microsoft Edge DevTools extension is installed, when you select **Inspect**, Microsoft Edge DevTools opens inside of Visual Studio Code.
+   After the Microsoft Edge DevTools extension is installed, when you select **Inspect**, Microsoft Edge DevTools opens inside of Visual Studio Code:

    ![The Inspect button opens Microsoft Edge DevTools inside Visual Studio Code.](media/edge-devtools-for-vscode-tools-inside.png)

+   _To zoom: right-click > Open image in new tab._

    Now you can inspect the DOM, change CSS, and see network requests of your project running in the browser, without leaving Visual Studio Code.

    You can also use the Debug Console in the editor to interact with the document in the browser.
-You have full access to the window object and can use the [Console Utilities API](/microsoft-edge/devtools-guide-chromium/console/utilities).
+You have full access to the window object and can use the [Console Utilities API](/microsoft-edge/devtools-guide-chromium/console/utilities):

    ![The Debug Console in the editor interacts with the document that's open in the browser.](media/edge-devtools-for-vscode-debug-console.png)